 Hangnails are occurring when the skin around the nail becomes damaged or irritated. finger infection occurs when the bacteria or the fungus gets into the wounds.

-The hangnails are more frequently occurs when their hands and feet do not properly get moisturize so they will get dry.
+The hangnails are more frequently occurs when the hands and feet do not properly getting moisturize so they will get dry skin.
 The Peoples who are work as bakers and dishwashers are more likely to experience this condition.

 Here is some reason that may cause the hangnails: